CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Appendix

 \subsubsection{Taxi Service Prediction}

-For CNN and LSTM, we train models with learning rate 1e-4, weight decay 0 using Adam optimizer for 75 epochs, and choose the model with the lowest validation error for testing.
-We set the batch size as 64 for CNN, and use variable batch sizes (Beijing 4, Shanghai 8, Shenzhen/Chongqing 16, Xi'an/Chengdu 32) for LSTM.
-Weather data are used in training the model following the method in \cite{zhang2017deep}.
-Each result is an average of 5 independent runs.
+For our CNN and LSTM models, we trained them using the following settings: \begin{itemize} \item Learning rate: 1e-4 \item Weight decay: 0 \item Optimization algorithm: Adam \item Number of epochs: 75 \item Batch size: 64 for CNN, variable batch sizes (Beijing 4, Shanghai 8, Shenzhen/Chongqing 16, Xi'an/Chengdu 32) for LSTM \item Model selection: choose the model with the lowest validation error for testing \item Weather data usage: following the method in \cite{zhang2017deep}, weather data are used in training the model \item Number of independent runs: 5 \item Evaluation metric: Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) \end{itemize}